evanx/redis-scan-bash/README.md

 ```shell
 redis-scan @hash @nolimit match 'some keys' -- ttl @commit
 ```
-where the `@` directives can be specified before or after the "--" delimiter.
+where the `@` directives can be specified before or after the double-dash delimiter.

 ### Implementation